KRobertson86/Python/README.md

 # Instacart Analysis
+Data portfolio project using data from Instacart to analyze sales trends and customer shopping practices.
 ## Objective
 For this assignment, I acted as an analyst for the company, Instacart.
 I used the data to uncover information about their sales patterns.
 The objective of this study is to analyze customer behavior and uncover patterns for growth.
 ## Data